 There has recently been a 28% increase in people visiting Portland, Oregon, which isn’t surprising at all, as it’s an extremely cool city.
 But if you find yourself there and are like, eh, I’m sick of all these hip cafes and bookstores and instead feel like driving an hour up north, you are in for a very special treat.

-The most popular attraction at The Zoological Wildlife Conservation Center, a tiny and highly specialized endangered species center in Rainier, Oregon, is its Sloth Sanctuary.
+The most popular attraction at The Zoological Wildlife Conservation Center, a tiny and highly specialized endangered species center in Rainier, Washington, is its Sloth Sanctuary.
 The sloth sanctuary is not a zoo and does not specialize in public entertainment—its proceeds go strictly to the sloths—but it does offer a way to spend quality time with these sweet creatures while also getting in some relaxation time for yourself—a sleepover, right there in the sloth habitat.

-Sloths are “most active” at nighttime (note: still not very active), so the excitement will begin at 8 pm and lasts until around 7 the next morning.
+Sloths are “most active” at night time (note: still not very active), so the excitement will begin at 8 pm and lasts until around 7 the next morning.
 During this time, you’ll hang out in the humid sloth habitat, and watch some sloths be super slow (and at most times, very sleepy).

 Here are some things you can do during your sloth sleepover at the Sloth Sanctuary: